 The TCPA dealt with the problem by banning two types of unwanted calls: 1) robocalls made with an “automatic telephone dialing system” (ATDS) and 2) robocalls made with an artificial or prerecorded voice.

 The law does not cover calls to which the consumer “consents,” and the Act defines consent broadly: we consent if we give our number in a business transaction.
-In __ the ___ expanded the Act’s coverage to include robo-texts in addition to calls.
+The Act covers robo-texts in addition to calls.

 What Is An “Automatic Telephone Dialing System”?

 The TCPA defines an “automatic telephone dialing system” as a device with the “capacity—(A) to store or produce telephone numbers to be called, using a random or sequential number generator; and (B) to dial such numbers.”

 The question in this case: does the part requiring a “random or sequential number generator” apply to both a device that stores and a device that produces numbers to be called?
 Or does it apply only to the device that produces numbers to be called.